What is a Real Estate Purchase Agreement? (In-Depth Guide)

 • Both parties are identified: both the buyer and seller are named in the contract

-• Purchase Price: The amount agreed upon by both the buyer and seller in exchange for the property
+• Purchase price: the amount agreed upon by both the buyer and seller in exchange for the property

-• Closing Date: The date that the sale closes and the purchase agreement is finalized
+• Closing date: the date that the sale closes and the purchase agreement is finalized

-• Offer expiry: If the terms of the agreement are not met by this date, the offer expires.
-If an extension of the contract is going to be made, it must be signed before this date.
+• Offer expiry: if the terms of the agreement are not met by this date, the offer expires; if an extension of the contract is going to be made, it must be signed before this date

-• Who Pays What: The details for who is going to pay the escrow fees, inspection fees, appraisal fees, surveyor fees, and other closing costs
+• Who pays what: the details for who is going to pay the escrow fees, inspection fees, appraisal fees, surveyor fees, and other closing costs

-• Any Contingencies: All contingencies are outlined and resolved
+• Any contingencies: all contingencies are outlined and resolved

-• Earnest Money: The amount of earnest money as agreed upon
+• Earnest money: the amount of earnest money as agreed upon

-• Proration of Occupancy Charges: How the utilities, mortgage, and other fees are divided up at the time of sale.
+• Proration of occupancy charges: how the utilities, mortgage, and other fees are divided up at the time of sale

-• Possession Date: outlines the amount of time and the date when the buyer officially possesses the property.
+• Possession date: outlines the amount of time and the date when the buyer officially possesses the property

-Earnest Money
+Earnest money

-The number that buyers usually focus on when purchasing a house is the amount of money they are purchasing the house for.
-While the purchase price is very important, but they are going to have to shell out some cash in advance.
 Earnest money is a spot holder that tells the seller that you are serious about going through with the deal.
 If you break the contract for any reason not discussed in the contingencies, you may forfeit your earnest money.

 Earnest money is usually 1% to 2% of the sale price.
 Upon closing, the earnest money goes toward the purchase price of the house.